 B. Pre-processing

 The preprocessing process includes the initial transformations performed on the images, such as 'ToTensor' to convert the images into PyTorch tensors, and normalization based on the calculation of the mean and standard deviation of the image groups.
-This nomalization is applied for a faster convergence of the model converge.
+This normalization is applied for a faster convergence of the model converge.

 C. Augmentation